-The total pension liability in the June 30, 2022 and June 30, 2021, actuarial valuations was determined using the following actuarial assumptions and applied to all periods included in the measurement.
+The total pension liability in the June 30, 2023 and June 30, 2022 actuarial valuations was determined using the following actuarial assumptions and applied to all periods included in the measurement.
 The significant methods and assumptions used in calculating the actuarially determined contributions are as follows:

-Valuation date June 30, 2022 and 2021 Actuarial cost method Entry age normal Amortization approach Closed Expected remaining services lives 2 years Investment rate of return 7.25% and 7.40% net of investment expenses, respectively Inflation rate 2.3% Projected salary increases service 2.6%-13.8% (varies depending on duration of service) Cost-of-living adjustments None, since they are not deemed to be automatic Mortality Non-disabled members - Mortality rates were based on the RP-2014 Healthy Mortality Table with mortality improvement projected using the MP-2018 Mortality Improvement Scale, applied on a fully generational basis.
+Valuation date June 30, 2023 and 2022 Actuarial cost method Entry age normal Amortization approach Closed Expected remaining services lives 2 years Investment rate of return 7.25% net of investment expenses Inflation rate 2.30% per annum Projected salary increases service 2.6%-13.8% (varies depending on duration of service) Cost-of-living adjustments None, since they are not deemed to be automatic Mortality Non-disabled members - Mortality rates were based on the RP-2014 Healthy Mortality Table with mortality improvement projected using the MP-2018 Mortality Improvement Scale, applied on a fully generational basis.
 Disabled members - Mortality rates based on the RP-2000 Disabled Retiree Mortality Table, with no projection for mortality improvement.
-Termination and disability Termination, disability, and retirement assumptions were projected based on a five-year (2014-2018) experience study of the System's members.
+Termination, disability, and retirement Termination, disability, and retirement assumptions were projected based on a five-year (2014-2018) experience study of the System's members.

-The actuarial assumptions used in the June 30, 2022 and 2021, valuations were based on the results of an actuarial experience study for the period July 1, 2014 and ending June 30, 2018.
+The actuarial assumptions used in the June 30, 2023 and 2022 valuations were based on the results of an actuarial experience study for the period July 1, 2014 and ending June 30, 2018.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and an adjustment for the effect of rebalancing/diversification.
-The expected rate of inflation was 2.30% for 2022 and 2021.
-The resulting expected long-term rates of return are 8.34% for 2022 and 7.61% for 2021.
+The expected rate of inflation was 2.30% for 2023 and 2022.
+The resulting expected long-term rates of return are 8.19% for 2023 and 8.34% for 2022.

-The target allocation and best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2022 and June 30, 2021 are summarized in the following tables:
+The target allocation and best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2023 and June 30, 2022 are summarized in the following tables: